-SOUTH COLONY ROAD UPDATE (MARCH 2010): SOUTH COLONY ROAD IS NOW PERMANENTLY CLOSED APPROXIMATELY 2.6 MILES PAST THE LOWER PARKING LOT (ONE-HALF MILE PAST THE RAINBOW TRAIL MARKER).
+SEVERAL OLDER GUIDEBOOKS WILL HAVE THE ROAD GOING MUCH HIGHER TO WITHIN 2 MILES OF THE LAKES; HOWEVER: SOUTH COLONY ROAD IS NOW PERMANENTLY CLOSED APPROXIMATELY 2.6 MILES PAST THE LOWER PARKING LOT (ONE-HALF MILE PAST THE RAINBOW TRAIL MARKER).
 AT THE CLOSURE POINT, THERE IS A NEW GATE AND PARKING FOR APPROXIMATELY 30 VEHICLES.

 At the narrow saddle, hang a sharp right on a climber's trail that contours northwest on the southwest side of the Needle's complex southeast ridge.
 Stay on the trail as it climbs to around 13,300 feet.
 Be wary of side trails that may be dead ends and lead you off route.

 The trail will soon deposit you into the famous East Couloir, known for its solid rock climbing.
 Note some features in your surroundings.
 It is important that you return to this spot on your descent!
 (See NOTES SECTION below).